mashupbots/plebify/README.rst

 - checking log files for errors
 - running queries and emailing out the results
-- boring data entry
+- consoliation files from various systems for batch upload

-Due to resource and budget constraints, these tasks seem to never get automated.
+Due to resource and budget constraints, these tasks never get automated.
 Rather, they tend to get delegated to `Plebs <http://en.wikipedia.org/wiki/Plebs>`_.
-The lower you are in the team, the more likely it is you will be doing these tasks.
+The lower you are in the team, the more likely it is that you will perform these tasks.

 Plebify aims to be your virtual pleb.